Before you dive in, here’s an audio recording of this post if you prefer to listen than read.

 How to write your mission statement

 Before you Sharpie in your mission statement, imagine your ideal business.
-Consider the “why,” “how,” and “what” of your ideal scenario by asking yourself these three questions:
+Consider the what, why, and how, of your ideal scenario.

-Once you’ve articulated your “why,” spend some time exploring your “how.”
+Once you’ve articulated your what and your why, spend some time examining your process.
 How do you do what you do differently from others?
-Map out your process and pinpoint the areas that set you apart from your competition.
-This exercise might also reveal areas for improvement that you can address.
+Pinpoint the areas that set you apart from your competition.

-Writing down answers to these questions will naturally lead you to your mission statement.
+Writing down answers to these questions will naturally lead you to your mission statement lickety-split.